szerrade-uw/Cropbox.jl/docs/src/tutorials/gdd.md

 end
 ```

+The purpose of `calendar` is to have access to variables inside the `Calendar` system such as `init`, `last`, and `date`, which represent initial, last, and current date, respectively.

+!!! note "Note"
     `calendar` is a variable reference to the [`Calendar`](@ref Calendar) system (one of the built-in systems of Cropbox), which has a number of time-related variables in date format.
 Declaring `calendar` as a variable of type `Calendar` allows us to use the variables inside the `Calendar` system as variables for our current system.
 Recall that `context` is a reference to the `Context` system and is included in every Cropbox system by default.
 Inside the `Context` system there is the `config` variable which references a `Config` object.
 By having `context` as a depending variable for `calendar`, we can change the values of the variables in `calendar` with a configuration.

-In essence, the purpose of `calendar` is to have access to useful variables inside the `Calendar` system such as `init`, `last`, and `date`.

 The next variable we will add is a variable storing the weather data as a DataFrame.
 This variable will be a `provide` variable named `data`.